Lazarus-org/django_logging/SECURITY.md

 ## Supported Versions

-We actively support the following versions of `dj-logging` with security updates:
+We actively support the following versions of `django_logging` with security updates:

 | Version   | Supported          |
 | --------- | ------------------ |